Chaplain to the Bishop of Tewkesbury

 The Diocese of Gloucester is committed to sharing the transforming gospel of Jesus Christ, so that people may know life in all its fullness (cf John 10:10) and will do this with Leadership, Imagination, Faith, and Engagement.
 Those granted Permission to Officiate in the Diocese of Gloucester are expected to support and enable this vision for mission and ministry within the Diocese.

 There is also a vocational aspect to your application, taking account of the varied gifts and abilities of our clergy with Permission to Officiate.
 A section of the form therefore asks whether you would be willing to consider a wider deployment than many PTO clergy have enjoyed in the past, willingness to travel to other benefices and deaneries (and how far), what sort of ministries you might be willing to explore, such as an interim role in a parish in vacancy, and what other skills and gifts you might be willing to offer the wider diocese.

 Of course, if you are retired, it is extremely important to stress that your freedom to enjoy retirement comes first!
 We are also very aware that people are living out their ministry Sunday to Saturday in many different ways among the people and places of their week and that is to be celebrated.
 Equally, it is not always straightforward to match the ministries our clergy with Permission to Officiate are able to offer with the opportunities currently available.
 We do encourage you to continue praying and reflecting on where God may be calling you at this stage in your ministry.

-If you would value a conversation to reflect on the next steps in your vocational journey, please feel able to contact your Area Dean, our Continuing Ministerial Development officer, Helen Sammon, or the Bishop’s Chaplain (contact information above).
+If you would value a conversation to reflect on the next steps in your vocational journey, please feel able to contact your Area Dean, our Canon Ian Bussell, Head of Ministerial Development, or the Bishop of Tewkesbury’s Chaplain (contact information above).